browserengineering/book/book/invalidation.md

 ```

 When a property like `opacity` or `transform` is changed, it won't
-invalidate any layout fields (because none of those fields depend on
+invalidate any layout fields (because these properties don't affect
-these properties) and so animations will once again skip layout
+any layout fields) and so animations will once again skip layout
 entirely.

 ::: {.further}